Zeandale, Kansas: History

 Zeandale was named by J.H.
-Pillsbury who settled the township in 1855.
+Pillsbury, who settled the township in 1855.
 The name is said to have been taken from the Greek, zea meaning "corn" and the English, dale.
-Zeandale had a post office between 1857 and 1944.
+Zeandale had a post office from 1857 to 1944.

 It is also home to Zeandale Community Church, established in 1896.
 The church was originally associated with the Stone-Campbell Restoration movement (Christian Church), but was re-established in the 1950s as a non-denominational community church.

 The community has a rural, volunteer fire department, updated in 2002 with a new building.

-Zeandale is home to two 4-H clubs and the Zeandale Community Church.
-The Zeandale 4-H club meets in the former Zeandale High School, turned community building, and the Pillsbury 4-H club meets in the Pillsbury School one mile south.

 Zeandale almost grew by a factor of four in 2005, when a Manhattan developer cited land for sale surrounding Zeandale as prime real-estate for the growing Manhattan market.
 However, Riley County zoning regulations prevented the subdivision, and inevitable incorporation.

 Geography

 The elevation of the community is 1011 ft above sea level.

 Demographics

-For statistical purposes, the United States Census Bureau has defined Zeandale as a census-designated place (CDP).

 Zeandale is part of the Manhattan Metropolitan Statistical Area.